 Your introduction should state who you are and why you’re reaching out.
 Never leave the recipient hanging by getting right into the ask of the email — you’ll immediately diminish your credibility and professionalism.

 Once you introduce yourself, then you can get into your ask.
-But never miss that first step.
+But your ask will fall flat without a proper introduction.

 Tip: You can make your introduction stand out by mentioning a mutual connection to build rapport and establish a connection from the get-go.